-Yesterday the new Home Secretary, Sajid Javid, published CONTENT - the UK's strategy for countering terrorism.
+Yesterday the new Home Secretary, Sajid Javid, published CONTEST - the UK's strategy for countering terrorism.
 The last strategy was published in 2011 and this review is much welcomed in the wake of several attack's last year and in response to the continually changing threat.

 In the seven years since the previous strategy was published the nature and the scale of terrorist activity has evolved.
 The threat from Daesh remains significant as well as an increase in far-right extremist groups.
 The increased use of the internet to reach individuals and inspire so-called "lone wolf" attacks has made detection of plots all the more difficult for both the police and security services.